The terrorist attacks of September 11th, 2001 are viewed as the catalyst for the Global War on Terror (GWOT).

 Prominent Syracuse Alumni

-A biochemistry graduate of the class of 2003 who had initially planned on entering medical school, was killed in Afghanistan in September 2006.
+A biochemistry graduate of the class of 2003 who had initially planned on entering medical school, was killed in southern Baghdad, Iraq during Operation Iraqi Freedom in September 2006.
 Lyons is believed to be the first Syracuse University casualty of the Global War on Terror.
 Lyons’ friends and family established the James Lyons ‘03 Sons and Daughters Memorial Scholarship Fund to provide aid for the children of fallen veterans and veterans with disabilities.
 Lyons was a recipient of the Bronze Star, Purple Heart, and Meritorious Service Medal.

 The three men below were in the Pentagon when it was attacked on 9/11 and courageously worked amidst the chaos.